willmartian/willmartian.com/src/pages/posts/conditional-rendering-eleventy.md

   - tutorial
 ---

 Sometimes, we want to display content on a website only when certain conditions are met.
-This is known as *conditional rendering.*

-A very common use case for this is content navigation links at the bottom of a blog post.
+This is known as *conditional rendering.* A common use case for this is content navigation links at the bottom of a blog post.
 We only want to link to the *Next Post* if it exists, likewise for the *Previous Post*.

 <small>[Skip to a real world example.](#real-world-example%3A-collection-navigation)</small>